Chandra583/mydailytask/PROJECT_SUMMARY.md

 ## ✨ You're All Set!

-Your Monthly Habit Tracker Dashboard is ready to use.
+YourDaily Task Tracker Dashboard is ready to use.
 Start tracking your habits and building better routines!

 **Happy Coding! 🚀**